QingfangLiu/bhutan_climate_modeling/README.md

 Special thanks to the following team members for their collaboration:

-- **Qingfang Liu** – Lead end-to-end modeling workflow, data pipeline, model development and evaluation, and presentation
+- **Qingfang Liu** – Led end-to-end modeling workflow, including data pipeline, model development, evaluation, and presentation
 - **Tuhin Das** — Led prototype development; contributed to data analysis, EDA, and overall modeling workflow
+- **Pankaja Shankar** - Co-led prototype development; contributed to data preparation and analysis
 - **Marlon Marín** — Assisted with data download
-- [Name 1] – Role or main contribution
+- [Name] – Role or main contribution

 > 📝 *If you're a team member and would like your contribution added or updated, feel free to open a PR or issue!*

 ## ✅ Project Goals